 Junior year can be an academic step-up for high school students if they decide to take advanced classes.
 In addition to harder classes, there’s a pressure to get good grades in them, because it can be an indicator of performance for colleges.

 On top of AP tests, juniors have more key tests to prepare for.
 Each test comes with its own strategies and approaches, meaning specialized study and prep.
 A junior might prepare for and take these tests during the year:

 AP Tests.
 As mentioned above, if a student decides to take an AP course, they can choose to take the corresponding AP tests as well.

 PSAT/NMSQT.
 Students can take the Preliminary SAT or National Merit Scholarship Qualifying Test as early as their sophomore year of school, but many take it their junior year.
 The PSAT/NMSQT has two sections; math, and reading/writing.
-Scores fall between 160 and 760.
+Scores for each section fall between 160 and 760.

 Offered in October each year, the PSAT doesn’t impact college admissions like the SAT, but it can help students qualify for National Merit Scholarships if they receive a certain score.
 Students are not required to take the PSAT test, but it can be one way to prepare for the SATs and potentially qualify for scholarship.

 SAT/ACT.
 Scores from either the SAT or ACT test are required by many colleges for admission.
 But, even if they’re not required by a college, a strong SAT or ACT score can help give a student a leg up in the application process.